tacascer-org/xml-processor/README.md

 val result = flattener.process()
 ```

+Consult the JavaDoc for more information on the `XMLIncludeFlattener` APIs.

 In this example, `result` will be a `String` that contains the XML content of the processed file with all included files
 inlined.